We know that stress can take a toll on our bodies, but it also affects our brain.

 The article actually sites a 2009 study which suggested that stress increases drug cravings and increases the possibility of relapse in drug addicts.

-Our New Brain Science Webinar Series gets more into about addiction, learning, and changes in the brain, as well as ways to directly apply this new information with your patients.
+Our Brain Science Webinar Series gets more into about addiction, learning, and changes in the brain, as well as ways to directly apply this new information with your patients.

 Please share your thoughts below.
 How do you notice learning to be a part of the process of addiction?